-Our pets were biologically designed for a very different way of life than living with us.
-Evolution has designed them to spend their days walking/running barefoot across their territories, with their families, searching for and eating a variety of organic food sources, breathing clear air, drinking clean water, and getting hours of sun on their skins.
-An imbalance in these “normal” elements of diet and living habits causes failure in the ability of the body to heal itself.
+Our pets are biologically designed to spend their days walking and running across large territories, within family groups, searching for and eating a variety of organic food sources, breathing clear air, drinking clean water, and getting hours of sun on their skins.